-We are, as of the date of this offering, circular offering up to \$31,227,884 in common stock.
-This number represents \$50,000,000 maximum offering amount authorized by our board of directors through this offering less the aggregate amount sold since the initial qualification of this offering on May 3, 2019.
-Our share price as of the date of this offering circular is \$618.
-The nearest whole number of shares available to be offered as of the date of this offering circular is 50,531.
-If fully subscribed, total proceeds of this offering are estimated to be approximately \$31,227,884 exclusive of any offering expenses.
-The table below sets forth our estimated use of proceeds from this offering assuming we sell the maximum amount of shares available.
+We are, as of the date of this offering circular offering up to \$62,793,826 in common stock.
+This number represents the value of the shares available to be offered as of the date of this offering circular out of the rolling 12-month maximum offering amount of \$75,000,000 permitted by the SEC under Regulation A. Our share price as of the date of this offering circular is

+\$686.
+The nearest whole number of shares available to be offered as of the date of this offering circular is 91,536.
+If fully subscribed, total proceeds of this Offering are estimated to be approximately \$62,793,826 exclusive of any offering expenses.
+The table below sets forth our estimated use of proceeds from this Offering assuming we sell the maximum amount of shares available.

-Substantially all proceeds from this offering are expected to be used for the purchase, financing, refinancing, and management of farmland investments.
+Substantially all proceeds from this Offering are expected to be used for the purchase, financing, refinancing, and management of farmland investments.
 These may include acquiring farmland directly, offering intermediate farm mortgage loans to farmers, or financing organic farm stability and expansion through operating lines of credit.
 We currently make all of our investments through our operating company, and we intend to do so in the future.
-After deducting the estimated expenses of this offering, we generally intend to contribute the net proceeds from this offering to our operating company.
+After deducting the estimated expenses of this Offering, we generally intend to contribute the net proceeds from this Offering to our operating company.
 We may invest in farmland investments through one or more joint ventures or subsidiaries.